Introduction

 )

-Finally, we create the Bayesian network using the nodes, edges, and distributions defined above.
+Finally, create the Bayesian network using the nodes, edges, and distributions defined above.

-To plot the Bayesian network, we can use the igraph package.
-The igraph package provides functions for creating and analyzing graph structures.
+The Bayesian network can be visualized using the igraph and networkD3 packages.
+The igraph package provides functions for creating and analyzing graph structures, and the networkD3 package provides functions for creating interactive network visualizations.

 library(igraph)